allalala/foia/posts/2014-06-23-introduction.md

 ### Our plan

-Our team's plan is to **reduce friction** for requestors and agencies in the FOIA process, create **scalable infrastructure** for petitioning a federated government of autonomous agencies, and **clear the path** for the release of public records.
+Our team's plan is to **reduce friction** for requestors and agencies in the FOIA process, create **scalable infrastructure** for making requests of a federated government of agencies and components, and **clear the path** for agencies to release public records.

 To this end, we're developing, or looking at developing: